Statements¶

 Since Ada 2005, a notation called the extended return statement is available: this allows you to declare the result object and return it as part of one statement.
 It looks like this:

-The return statement here creates Result
+The return statement here creates Result, initializes it to

-, and executes the code between do
+0, and executes the code between do and end return.

-When end return
+When end return is reached, Result is automatically returned

 as the function result.